ksmet1977/luxpy/README.md

 Calculates geometric mean along axis.

 ### polyarea():
-Calculates area of polygon. (first coordinate should also be last)
+Calculates area of polygon.
+(First coordinate should also be last)

 ### erf(), erfinv():
 erf-function (and inverse), direct import from scipy.special